on

 What is unconscious bias?

-While many of us believe that we are not biased in our daily lives, we likely make decisions based on unconscious biases we have – stemming from beliefs, upbringing, and social cues.
+While many of us believe we are not biased in our daily lives, we likely make decisions based on unconscious biases – stemming from beliefs, upbringing, and social cues.
 Studies show that we process 11 million pieces of information per second subconsciously compared to only processing 40 consciously, meaning that we do not always realise that we are assuming things about a person or group of people.

 There are many types of unconscious bias.
 Some of the most common types likely to be experienced in associations are: